Tag Clouds and Tagging – Does it Work?

 Flickr – The original tag cloud user, Flickr allows their users to tag photographs with whatever they want.
 The result?
 Ambiguity (search for cheese and you get a dog).
 Overkill (tagged with many variations e.g. “samui”, “koh samui”, “kohsamui”, “thailand”, “chaweng” etc. etc.).
 Innacuracy (wrong spelling tags).
 Spam (Using a “Michael Jackson” tag incorrectly to get visitors).

-Once you start using Tag Clouds it is hard to go back.
-Users will be used to them (some will of course like them) and your navigational structure will no doubt be based around them.
+Once you start using Tag Clouds, it is hard to go back.
+Users will be used to them (some will, of course, like them), and your navigational structure will undoubtedly be based around them.